The Law Firm Network is an association as per Art. 60 et seq. of the Swiss Civil Code with domicile at Zurich, Switzerland.

 If you do not agree to our data processing, you can report this to the Federal Data Protection and Information Commissioner ("FDPIC") and/or the competent supervisory authorities in the EU.13 How can you contact us?

-If you have any questions about how we process your personal data, please contact us by letter or email as below
+If you have any questions about how we process your personal data, please contact us by phone or email as below